slub/ocrd_kitodo/docs/usage/demo.md

 action:runscript "stepname:OCR from Export Dir" "script:OCR Export Dir"
 ```

-> :construction: The `script_ocr_export_dir.sh` is still work in process,
-> and does not perform any actual processing of the METS at the moment.
-> (It only prints a message which parameters it was called with.)
+> The `script_ocr_export_dir.sh` is still work in process, and does not perform any actual processing of the METS at the moment.
+(It only prints a message which parameters it was called with.)